Resume Tips

 Should every bullet point have a number?

 Answer: Ideally yes, but not forced.
-70-80% of bullet points should include quantifiable results.
-Our Builder automatically adds numbers where appropriate.
+Most bullet points should include quantifiable results where possible.

 How long should each bullet point be?